runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 enabled=1
 ```

-Then we can install nginx with:
+Then we can install NGINX with:

 ```
 sudo yum install nginx